eliainnocenti/WebApplications-Material/Laboratories/lab04-API-server/API.md

 * `POST /api/films`
 * Description: Create a new film
+* Security: Validates all input fields and ensures proper error handling.
 * Request body: description of the object to add (film id value is not required and it is ignored)

 ``` JSON